 Automated: To enable users to make releases more often, we automate the operations from Code Check in to deployment in Production.

-Collaborative: DevOps is not only responsibility of Operations team.
+Collaborative: DevOps is not the only responsibility of the Operations team.
 It is a collaborative effort of Dev, QA, Release and DevOps teams.